Lemonnycodes/Reinforcement-Learning-and-Optimization/README.md

 # Reinforcement-Learning-and-Optimization

-# Advanced Machine Learning and Optimization

-This repository contains implementations of various machine learning and optimization algorithms focused on improving decision-making in dynamic environments.
-The project showcases a blend of traditional optimization techniques and modern machine learning approaches to solve complex problems in pathfinding, decision-making, and policy optimization.
+This repository contains implementations of Reinforcement learning and optimization algorithms focused on improving decision-making in dynamic environments.
+The project showcases a blend of traditional optimization techniques and modern Reinforcement Leaning approaches to solve complex problems in pathfinding, Decision-making, and policy optimization.

 ## Project Structure